TendoMusuka/All-things-Java/README.md

 >Polymorphism
 >Concurrency

-I was able to succeed in Module 2 due to the following basics that layed the foundation to my Java in Module 1:
+I was able to successfully understand concepts in Module 2 due to the following basics that layed the foundation to my Java in Module 1:
 >Variables, Conditionals, Functions, Loops, and Arrays.
 >Store information inside variables.
 >Control how code runs using conditionals.